Opuntia humifusa

-Opuntia humifusa, commonly known as the devil's-tongue, Eastern prickly pear or Indian fig, is a cactus of the genus Opuntia present in parts of the eastern United States, Mississippi and northeastern Mexico.
+Opuntia humifusa, commonly known as the devil's-tongue, eastern prickly pear or Indian fig, is a cactus of the genus Opuntia present in parts of the eastern United States, southeastern Canada, and northeastern Mexico.

 Description

 As is the case in other Opuntia species, the green stems of this low-growing perennial cactus are flattened, and are formed of segments.
 Barbed bristles are found around the surfaces of the segments, and longer spines are sometimes present.
 The flowers are yellow to gold in color, and are found along the margins of mature segments.
 The flowers are waxy and sometimes have red centers.
 They measure 4–6 cm across.
 This cactus blooms in the late spring.

 The juicy red or purple fruits measure from 3–5 cm.
 As the fruit matures, it changes color from green to red, and often remains on the cactus until the following spring.
 There are 6 to 33 small, flat, light-colored seeds in each fruit.